ffbeast/ffbeast.github.io/docs/en/wheel_firmware_setup.md

 [<img src="../../assets/images/force_direction_check.jpg" width="360">](../../assets/images/force_direction_check.jpg)

-### Setup finalization
+### Personalization
-That's all.
-At this moment wheel is ready to be used.
-All remaining settings should be set to your likings.
-Set desired Motion range, Dampening, and Power limit, run your game of choice and enjoy!
+All remaining settings could be set to your likings.
+Set desired Motion range, Dampening, and Power limit.

 ## Braking limit setup
 The last point in settings is braking limit.
 Setup of it requires a bit of trial and errors.